d3x0r/STFRPhysics/LightSpeedSim.md

 [This demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed3.html) has an observer tied to the train.
 Instead of a Distance from the train, you can postion the observer in the train.

-This is non-lorentz transformed, and probably falls under a Gallilean relativity; arguably, I could put a mesh of sensors which must also receive the light around the train at the speed of light, so the inside experience can't be much different; arguably a laser sensor of the occupant would measure the position in proper light speed/2 ticks.

 ``` js
 " T:" + (-2*(C*D2+L*V)/(C*C-V*V)).toFixed(2) + " O:"+ (-2*(C*D2+L*V)).toFixed(2);